shaileshgoku/supportdesk-lakebase/README.md

 - Which employee created the request?
 - What conversations have happened?
 - What is the current status of each ticket?
-- Can support teams update and track tickets in one place?
+- Which tickets should be handled first?

 This project solves the problem by providing a lightweight transactional support ticket application backed by **Databricks Lakebase PostgreSQL**.